About Manadalay

 4. U-Bein Bridge

 One of the main attractions of Mandalay is the U-Bein Bridge.
-The 1200 meter long wooden footbridge is known as the longest in the world.
-When visiting in February there was almost no water under the bridge so doing a boat tour is definitely not recommended.
+This 1200-meter-long wooden footbridge is known as the longest in the world.
+When visiting in February, there was almost no water under the bridge, making it a great spot to join a boat tour.

-From Mandalay, it is a small 20-min drive to U-Bein Bridge.
-Arrive two hours before sunset, see how the locals are relaxing here.
+From Mandalay, it is a short 20-minute drive to U-Bein Bridge.
+Arrive two hours before sunset and see how the locals relax here.

-Tip: Most of the year there’s a big sunflower field next to the bridge where locals are taking photos.
+Tip: Most of the year, there’s a big sunflower field next to the bridge where locals go take photos.

 5. World’s largest book at Kuthodaw Pagoda